fromxt/fromxt.github.io/content/post/hapy_new_year_2022.md

 <!--more-->

 Times, both bad and good, will come and go.Lives will be lived and time will move on.
 I know many people are predicting doom and gloom, but I think we can let the good times roll for new year.
-Have a wonderful new year everyone!
+Have a wonderful new year everyone!!